Iron-Rich Foods for Babies: A Parent’s Guide

 Remember, focusing on iron-rich foods is important if your baby is exclusively breastfed.
 Primarily formula-fed babies will likely have their iron needs met for the first 12 months of life, the CDC states, but be sure to ask your pediatrician about your baby’s unique needs.

-Iron is a mineral that is necessary to make a protein called haemoglobin, which helps red blood cells carry oxygen through the body.
+Iron is a mineral that is necessary to make a protein called hemoglobin, which helps red blood cells carry oxygen through the body.
 It is also vital for brain development in infancy and childhood.
-When iron needs aren’t met, it’s known as iron deficiency, which can progress to iron deficiency anaemia, a condition that causes tiredness and weakness, along with developmental issues and learning difficulties, like trouble concentrating and a short attention span.
+When iron needs aren’t met, it’s known as iron deficiency, which can progress to iron deficiency anemia, a condition that causes tiredness and weakness, along with developmental issues and learning difficulties, like trouble concentrating and a short attention span.

 During pregnancy, babies build up stores of iron in their bodies from their mother’s blood.
 This reserve of iron will last approximately 6 months, the CDC notes.
 After that point, babies who are not primarily formula-fed will need an external source of iron, as it’s not passed efficiently through breast milk.